MassLegalHelp/docassemble-LRFGuideMe/docassemble/LRFGuideMe/data/templates/Eviction_Received_Summons_with_Court_Date.md

 Your landlord wants to evict you and you get a summons to go to court
 ---------------------------------------------------------------------

-#### Call the Court if you cannot access Zoom

-Because of the COVID 19 pandemic, the courts are holding hearings by ZOOM or telephone.
-After you receive the summons, the court will mail you a notice telling you how to call-in or use Zoom for your hearing.
-Look for information on this notice on what to do if you cannot get on Zoom or cannot attend court.

 #### Go to court! -- Even if you think you worked everything out with your landlord.

 If you do not show up, the landlord can ask the court for a \"default